splice/superpowered-universal-app/README.md

 ## Shared codebase

 Superpowered is a cross platform C++ and WebAssembly audio SDK library which allows you to use the same API across all platforms.
 For native platforms, we can easily share the C++ audio code (with some small bridges to our implementation language).
 On Javascript, we can duplicate the C++ classes using the same Superpowered API calls, but just written in Javascript to be executed by the WebAssembly version of the library.
-You'll get **very very** near native performance with the use of the WebAssembly Superpowered library.
+You'll get near native performance with the use of the WebAssembly Superpowered library.

 ## Application structure